Looking to collaborate? I’m your gal! Quirky Globetrotter is an award-winning, international travel blog that

 If you’d like to find affordable flights, the app/website I use is Kiwi Flights.

 If you opt not to fly, you’ll have to take the ferry from Fajardo for both Culebra and Vieques.
 How you get to Fajardo is completely up to you.

 There are no buses or other forms of mass public transportation that go to Fajardo, but here are some options.

 The easiest way to get there is by rental car.
 You’ll take PR Highway 66 and PR Highway 3 to get there.
 The drive is a little more than an hour, but it whizzes by fast.
 The road isn’t very scenic but does go past the El Yunque National Rainforest.
 Many people visit the rainforest either before or after their adventures to Culebra or Vieques.

 If you drive to the ferry you’ll have to pay to park in the parking lot.
-When I parked it cost $8 to park my car there overnight.
+To park overnight it cost $8.

 This is more difficult.
 While I was in Puerto Rico I met some workers at my hostel who had personal connections with Uber drivers.
 The drivers would often make trips out to Fajardo and El Yunque Rain Forest is there had a full carload.
 The only problem was finding a way to get back to San Juan.
 If you’d like

 If you’d like to get a free first ride with Uber, sign up using my referral code: marthal3127ue.

 To rent a taxi to Fajardo costs about $85 from the San Juan airport.

 There also public cars that you can take to the ferry that will take 12 to 15 people.
 They cost about $20 per person and takes about four hours to get to Fajardo.